Your area Not set — showing everywhere

 Speakers: Don Sieburg, Les Fenton

-The Board reviewed and approved a new policy to manage conflicts between facility users and staff.
+The Board reviewed a new rules of use and conduct policy to address conflicts between staff and facility users.

 Controversy & dissent